xpack-dev-tools/openocd-xpack/README-RELEASE.md

 ```

 - start the runner (`~/actions-runner/run.sh`) on all three machines
-- check that both the project Git and the submodule are pushed
+- check that both the project Git and the submodule are pushed to GitHub
 - trigger the build via GitHub Actions

 ```sh
 bash ~/Downloads/openocd-xpack.git/scripts/helper/trigger-workflow-build.sh
 ```

-This is also available as an xPack action (`trigger-workflow-build`)
+This can also be invoked as an xPack action:

+- `trigger-workflow-build`

 This command uses the `xpack-develop` branch of this repo.